remis-astr/Rpicamera/README.md

-# Rpicamera
-Raspberry Pi camera interface for IMX585

-# RPiCamera - Advanced control interface for Raspberry Pi cameras
+# RPiCamera — Advanced interface for Raspberry Pi cameras (IMX585)

+RPiCamera is a control and recording application for Raspberry Pi cameras, optimized for the IMX585 sensor and designed to work with a custom libcamera build (libcamera-imx585).
+The software provides a Pygame graphical interface, advanced camera parameter control via Picamera2/libcamera, and features useful for astrophotography (focusing assistance, histograms, live stacking support, etc.).

-This program is derived from Rpicamera.py developed by: [Gordon999](https://github.com/Gordon999)
+This project is derived from Rpicamera.py developed by: Gordon999 (https://github.com/Gordon999)

 <img src="PXL_20251124.jpg" alt="Preview Mode" width="400">
 <img src="1.png" alt="Preview Mode" width="400">